Packaging Waste: Materials, Disposal, and Environmental Impact

 1. Plastic Packaging

 Plastic packaging consists of containers and films manufactured from thermoplastic polymers whose functions include containment, barrier, and lightweight transport facilitation; types include rigid containers (PET bottles, HDPE jugs) and flexible films (LDPE bags, polyethylene pouches).
 Classification by resin (PET, HDPE, LDPE, PP, PS, PVC) and construction (mono-polymer versus multi-layer) determines recyclability and processing pathway.
-Behavior in waste streams: rigid mono-resin items are amenable to mechanical recycling after cleaning and sorting, flexible films and laminated pouches frequently contaminate sorting lines and are commonly excluded from curbside streams unless collected separately.
+Behavior in waste streams: rigid mono-resin items are amenable to mechanical recycling after cleaning and sorting; flexible films and laminated pouches frequently contaminate sorting lines and are commonly excluded from curbside streams unless collected separately.

 2. Paper and Cardboard